Charles O. Andrews

-Charles Oscar Andrews (March 7, 1877 – September 18, 1946) was a Democratic Party politician from Florida, who represented Florida in the United States Senate from 1936 until 1946.
+Charles Oscar Andrews (March 7, 1877 – September 18, 1946) was a Democratic Party politician who represented Florida in the United States Senate from 1936 until 1946.

 Early life

-Charles O. Andrews was born in Ponce de Leon, Florida in 1877.
+Charles O. Andrews was born in Ponce de Leon, Florida, in 1877.
 He attended public school and the South Florida Military Institute at Bartow, Florida.
-In 1901 he graduated from the Florida State Normal School at Gainesville, Florida and the University of Florida at Gainesville in 1907.
+In 1901 he graduated from the Florida State Normal School at Gainesville, Florida, and the University of Florida at Gainesville in 1907.

 Military service and early career

 During the Spanish–American War he served as a captain in the Florida National Guard from 1903–1905.
 Andrews became secretary of the Florida State Senate, holding that position from 1905–1907.
 About the same time he began studying law.
 He was admitted to the bar in 1907 and commenced practicing law in DeFuniak Springs, Florida.
 He returned to the Florida State Senate as secretary from 1909-1911.
-He was appointed judge of the criminal court of record of Walton County, Florida 1910–1911, assistant attorney general of Florida 1912–1919, then circuit judge of the seventeenth judicial circuit 1919–1925.
-Subsequent state positions were as general counsel of the Florida Real Estate Commission 1925–1928, member of the Florida House of Representatives in 1927, attorney for Orlando, Florida 1926–1929, and State supreme court commissioner 1929–1932.
+He was appointed judge of the criminal court of record of Walton County, Florida, 1910–1911, assistant attorney general of Florida 1912–1919, then circuit judge of the seventeenth judicial circuit 1919–1925.
+Subsequent state positions were as general counsel of the Florida Real Estate Commission 1925–1928, member of the Florida House of Representatives in 1927, attorney for Orlando, Florida, 1926–1929, and State supreme court commissioner 1929–1932.